Part 1 | Part 2 | Part 3 | Part 4

 Stage Two: Concentration

 There are three general (and broad) approaches to concentration practices which I’ll refer to as external, internal, and cross-over.
 With external practices we focus attention on exterior “things” like a point on the wall in front of us, a burning stick of incense or sound from the street.
 Exterior subjects for concentration can also include various fields of study, like mathematics, physics, music, computer programming, and various sports.
 With internal concentration practices we direct attention toward internal “things” like ideas or concepts, feelings, or mental images.
 With cross-over practices we concentrate on things that overlap the two: examples include the breath, the pulse, physical sensations, and certain disciplines like the martial arts and some forms of yoga.
-The easiest practices to begin with use external subjects, and the hardest practices use internal subjects.
+The easiest practices to begin with use external subjects.
 Cross-over subjects can be thought of as bridges to move the concentration away from the external world to the internal world.

 - Math: Count down from 100 by 3’s.